manniie/osticket-prereqs/README.md

 Installation of Rewrite Module is required for the web server to make sure the URLs are easy to read and looks clean as well.
 </p>
 <hr>
-<h3>Installing Visual C++ Redistributables</h3>
+<h3>Installing Microsoft Visual C++ Redistributables</h3>

 ![image](https://github.com/user-attachments/assets/62ffa7f0-fe11-4fa9-8641-620d30510cfa)

 <p>
-Installation of Visual C++ Redistributables is required for osTicket to run smoothly and run any code that is written in C++.
+Installation of Microsoft Visual C++ Redistributables is required for osTicket to run smoothly and run any code that is written in C++.
 </p>
 <hr>